-- 3.15 Parts of the town centre adjacent to the River Adur lie within areas at risk of flooding.
-In order to secure the regeneration/improvement of the town centre some development will need to take place within these areas but within an overall management and mitigation programme, in line with national policy on development in flood risk areas.
-The construction of the Shoreham Adur Tidal Walls scheme led by the Environment Agency will help to reduce the likelihood of flooding in the town centre. - 3.16 Development at Ropetackle North will provide mixed use development, including residential and employment uses. - 3.17 Other development opportunities may arise to the south and east of the town centre.
-Part Two of this Plan refers to the Shoreham Harbour regeneration area. - 3.18 It has been announced indicated that the police station on Ham Road is likely to be vacated within the next 5 years could come forward for development during the plan period.
-This presents an opportunity for a mixed use development (including retail) within the Primary Shopping Area of Shoreham town centre which would be likely to have a positive impact on its vitality and viability. - 3.19 Pond Road acts as a focus for community uses, including a community centre, library and health centre, and former accommodation for the elderly.
+- 3.14 Development at Ropetackle North will provide mixed use development, including residential and employment uses. - 3.15 Other development opportunities may arise to the south and east of the town centre.
+Part Two of this Plan refers to the Shoreham Harbour regeneration area. - 3.16 It has been indicated that the police station on Ham Road could come forward for development during the plan period.
+This presents an opportunity for a mixed use development (including retail) within the Primary Shopping Area of Shoreham town centre which would be likely to have a positive impact on its vitality and viability. - 3.17 Pond Road acts as a focus for community uses, including a community centre, library and health centre, and former accommodation for the elderly.
 With the exception of the community centre, the premises are inadequate to meet current needs.
 The eastern part of the site has been identified through a development brief for redevelopment for mixed use, to include community facilities as well as enabling residential development.
-This will facilitate the provision of more up-to-date health and library facilities. - 3.20 Adur District Council, a major employer in the town, has relocated the majority of its staff to alternative accommodation in Worthing town centre.
-However a civic presence in Shoreham will remain and the Shoreham Community-Centre will-be has been extended for this purpose.
-This has will-release released the Civic Centre site and its car park opposite for redevelopment.
+This will facilitate the provision of more up-to-date health and library facilities. - 3.18 Adur District Council, a major employer in the town, has relocated the majority of its staff to alternative accommodation in Worthing town centre.
+However a civic presence in Shoreham will remain and the Shoreham Centre has been extended for this purpose.
+This has released the Civic Centre site and its car park opposite for redevelopment. - 3.19 Shoreham town centre suffers from traffic congestion which worsens air quality, and there are on-street parking problems.
+An Air Quality Management Area (AQMA) is designated along Shoreham High Street (see Map 5).
+It will be necessary to ensure that new development does not exacerbate existing air quality issues.
+A transport study for Shoreham town centre identifies measures to improve parking, public realm, junction layouts and public transport infrastructure in the area.
+These improvements address congestion and air quality issues in the area. - 3.20 A number of public realm improvements have taken place (such as the pedestrianisation of East Street and the cycle and pedestrian bridge across the river).
+Further improvements will be sought in order to make the centre more attractive, and provide further benefits for pedestrians and cyclists.
+"Design Bulletin 1: Shopfronts" gives advice on appropriate design issues relating to new or replacement shopfronts in the town centre.

-9 Pond Road Development Brief Adur District Council 2010
+Pond Road Development Brief Adur District Council 2010.